Steve Newman (musician)

-Steve Newman is a South African acoustic guitarist, and was a founder member of the popular African group Tananas.
+Steve Newman is a South African acoustic guitarist and a founding member of the group Tananas.
 For thirty years Newman has been collaborating with fellow South African guitarist, Tony Cox.
 He is also one of The Aquarian Quartet, consisting of Tony Cox, Syd Kitchen (deceased 2011), Greg Georgiades and Steve Newman.
-He was a member of Mondetta, a self-described "world music group", with Gito Baloi (of Tananas) and Wendy Oldfield.
+He was a member of Mondetta, a self-described world music group, with Gito Baloi (of Tananas) and Wendy Oldfield.